top of page

 Bringing Heritage to Modern Weddings

-Echoing the grandeur of classical rotunda spaces, the proposal opens with a pair of generous double doors leading into a vestibule that offers a gracious threshold moment before revealing a dramatic circular entrance space, topped by a central skylight.
-Here, bespoke bifold doors can be opened to frame views toward a sculptural spiral staircase rising within a double-height void, creating a sense of theatrical reveal and vertical dynamism.
+Inside, the proposal creates a dramatic ceremonial sequence.
+A pair of double doors opens into a vestibule, providing a gracious threshold before leading to a circular central entrance space beneath a skylight.
+Bespoke bifold doors frame views of a sculptural spiral staircase within a double-height void, offering a sense of theatrical reveal and vertical dynamism.
+Additional double doors inserted into existing window apertures connect the kitchen and banquet hall with the new reception foyer, enhancing the flow and ceremonial progression through the building.

-The rear bowling green, previously underused, is activated through the introduction of a new car park served by a gently sloping ramp that integrates into the existing vehicular network, carefully planned to preserve mature trees and enhance site biodiversity.
+Externally, the underused rear bowling green is activated through the introduction of a new car park, accessed via a gently sloping ramp that integrates into the existing vehicular network.
+The scheme carefully preserves mature trees and enhances site biodiversity, reinforcing the building’s role as both a civic landmark and a vibrant community hub.